-The preferred site includes a proposed wildlife conservation area and contiguous wildlife corridor surrounding the fenced truck parking area, as the remaining area outside the limits of construction but within the proposed ROW.
-The conservation area will provide an enhanced natural buffer between the proposed truck parking and the proposed wildlife corridor.
-The proposed wildlife corridor (36.5 acres) is east of Pond 1 and extends from the existing I-4 wildlife crossing to the western boundary of the site.
-The proposed conservation area adjacent to the wildlife corridor and surrounding the truck parking area is approximately 43.2 acres.
-The proposed conservation area and wildlife corridor total approximately 79.7 acres of the 116.8-acre site and will remain as existing with no site clearing.
-These areas will be placed under a conservation easement, to be coordinated with regulatory agencies in the Design and ROW phases for the project.
-The dimensions of these areas will also be coordinated further with regulatory agencies during the Design and ROW phases.
+The preferred Volusia County Site 1A will include one wet detention stormwater pond (approximately 7.15 acres) located along the southeast parcel line.
+As shown in the concept plans, the proposed site includes a proposed conservation area adjacent to the fenced truck parking area, as the remaining area outside the limits of construction but within the proposed ROW.
+The conservation area will provide an enhanced natural buffer between the proposed truck parking area and the relocated wildlife jump-out location, thereby reducing the likelihood of truck-wildlife interactions.
+The conservation area (31 acres) is east of the truck parking area and will remain undeveloped with no site clearing.
+A conservation easement over the conservation area will be coordinated with regulatory agencies in the Design and ROW phases for the project.